-After regular business hours, anyone wanting to make a police report may summon an officer by using the phone located in the Police Department front door entryway.
+After regular business hours, anyone wanting to make a police report may summon an officer by using the phone located in the Police Station front door entryway.
 This phone goes directly to the dispatch center.
 The center will inform an officer that someone at the station needs to speak with the police or residents may call 9-1-1 from any location in West Chicago and an officer will be dispatched.

 What do I do if approached by solicitors?

 With the advent of summer weather, residents typically experience an increase in door-to-door solicitors.
 As such, the West Chicago Police Department would like to take this opportunity to remind residents of the City's ordinance requiring that solicitors register at the Police Department.
 If a prospective solicitor's application for registration is approved, he/she is issued an identification card.
 This ID card will include the City seal, a photo of the solicitor and an expiration date.
 Per the ordinance, this ID card must be displayed by the solicitor while he/she is engaged in sales activities.